23+ Questions To Ask Before Hiring a CRO Agency

 7. How many experiments do you launch per month?

-It goes without saying, the more tests you can launch on a website, the higher the chances you have of increasing your website conversion rate.
+It goes without saying that the more tests you can launch on a website, the higher the chances are of increasing your website’s conversion rate.
 This, however, should NEVER come at the expense of following all the required and necessary steps to create a fruitful A/B test.

-There is a fine balance between launching scant tests and an exaggerated number of tests.
+There is a delicate balance between launching a limited number of tests and an excessive number of tests.

 You must understand how often the CRO company plans on launching tests on your website.
 You will also have to allocate your resources to conduct a test.
 If the company is running just a few tests, your development team would not be involved.
 These few tests are typically small and have a limited impact on your bottom line.